NotNotTech/Raylib-CsLo/README.md

 -  **I ran the examples in a profiler.
 What are all these `sbyte[]` arrays being allocated?**
    -  A pool of `sbyte[]` is allocated for string marshall purposes, to avoid runtime allocations.
 - **Why don't you add wrappers for the Math helpers?**
-  - crossing between Managed and Native code isn't free.
+  - The `RayMath` helper functions have been translated into C# code.
+This is because crossing between Managed and Native code isn't free.
 Better you do all your maths in managed code, and pass the final result to raylib.
 - **Why are my matricies corrupt?**
   - Raylib/OpenGl uses column-major matricies, while dotnet/vulkan/directx uses row-major.
 When passing your final calculated matrix to raylib for rendering, call `Matrix4x4.Transpose(yourMatrix)`